Correlation between upstreamness and downstreamness in random global value chains: The random model

 \subsection{Model definition}

-In the random model we consider that the entries of $A$ are drawn independently from an exponential probability density function (pdf) $p(a)=\mu \exp(-\mu a)$ with mean $1/\mu$.
+In the random model we consider that the entries of $A$ are drawn independently from an exponential pdf $p(a)=\mu \exp(-\mu a)$ with mean $1/\mu$.
 As such, the entries of $A$ are all positive, and no economic or empirically motivated information whatsoever is injected in the construction of $A$.
 The final demand values $F_i$ $(i=1,\ldots,N)$ are further modeled as i.i.d. exponential random variables with mean $1/\mu_F$.
+The choice of an exponential pdf for the entries of the random model instead of a fatter distribution, closer to the empirical one (see Section \ref{sec:reshuffling} below) makes the analytical calculations simpler and the interpretation of results more transparent.
+However, we tested numerically that the results remain robust even for other distributions (for which we do not provide an analytical treatment), therefore we can safely conclude that the choice of an exponential pdf is not in any way unduly restrictive or affecting the trustworthiness of our conclusions.

 From the matrix $A$, we construct the matrices $A_U$ and $A_D$ (see Eq. \eqref{eq:AU} and \eqref{eq:AD}, together with the definition of $Y_i$ in Eq. \eqref{eq:iteration1}) as